AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 - If the object is a **function**, the tag bits contain the *arity* of the function, if the arity fits in the tag bits.

-- For a pointer to any other object, the tag bits are always zero.
+- For a pointer to any other object (including a PAP), the tag bits are always zero.

 ## Optimisations enabled by tag bits